00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

   but not from within render blocks.

 - `promise_load(key:)` -> promise with instance when resolved
-  This method is the same as promise_load! but triggers load only when data is not available.
+  On the client: This method is the same as promise_load! but triggers load only when data is not available.
+  On the server: The same as promise_load!, always loads data.

 A `execute_load` block must be defined, to execute the actual load of data.
 This blocks must return a instance if the class.
 Returning nil indicates that the requested item does not exist.
 Alternatively a exception may be thrown.